Secondary education in the United States: Public schools

 All children are guaranteed the right to a free public elementary and secondary education when living within the jurisdiction of the United States regardless of race, gender, ability, citizen status, religion or economic status.
 Public education in the United States is mainly the responsibility of State and local level administration levels.
-As of 2010-2011 around 13,588 school districts exist within which around 98,800 public schools exist in the United States.
+As of 2010–2011 around 13,588 school districts exist within which around 98,800 public schools exist in the United States.
 Only 8% of funding for public schools comes from federal sources, the other 92% comes mostly from state and local funding.
 Curriculum requirements vary state by state as it is up to these states and local school districts, in addition to national associations if applicable, to come up with and be approved by the federal government in order for them to receive funding.
 Most schools mark proficiency in a subject through the A-F grading scale accumulating throughout years creating a grade point average or G.P.A.
-Parent involvement is encouraged in the U.S. with many having parent-teacher associations otherwise known as PTA's.
+Parent involvement is encouraged in the U.S. with many having parent–teacher associations otherwise known as PTAs.